NRA V. ACKERMAN

 On August 30, 2019, the NRA filed a lawsuit against Ackerman in Dallas that alleges the agency continues to improperly use the NRA’s brand and properties.
 According to the NRA, Ackerman continues to use these properties and extol its relationship with the Association likely to mask a cold reality: the NRA believes Ackerman abused the trust of the Association, took benefits to which it was not entitled, and misled NRA leadership about the value and performance of the agency’s services.

-Most recently, on October 25, 2019, the NRA filed an amended complaint in the U.S. District Court for the Northern District of Texas, Dallas Division.
+On October 25, 2019, the NRA filed an amended complaint in the U.S. District Court for the Northern District of Texas, Dallas Division.
 The action alleges that Ackerman breached its fiduciary duties, engaged in fraudulent billing, and failed to maintain adequate books and records — all in an effort to enrich itself at the expense of the NRA and its members.

 The NRA believes the allegations reveal a pattern of corruption that included NRATV, a failed media enterprise the agency proposed, managed and sustained through misleading accounts of viewership and promised commercial viability.
 In the end, the NRA believes NRATV became all ‘smoke and mirrors’ — a vehicle touted by Ackerman for the sole purpose of continuing the flow of millions of dollars of fees, which the agency needed to sustain itself.